tonysoft828/asap-back-translation/README.md

 # asap-back-translation
 Back-translation essays using Chinese and French from ASAP dataset

-## Improving Performance of Automated Essay Scoring by using back-translation essays and adjusted scores

 - bt_essays

   ​	translated essays and back-translation essays.
 As the amount of data that Google Translator can process at one time is limited, the original essays were divided into 8 equal-sized parts for translation.